RIAEvangelist/strong-type/README.md

 ## What does strong-type do?
 `strong-type` allows easy type enforcement for all JS types objects and classes.
+It also supports `type unions` for multiple types, as well as special types like `.any` and `.defined`.
 It is also extensible and provides simple to use type checks for your own custom classes and types should you want to use them.

+It does all this without requiring any additional tooling or transpiling.
+This leaves you or your organization free to use whatever toolchain or framework you want, or even... to write vanilla native JS.

 ## Testing and Coverage